njahn82/rev_flip_results/results.md

-Table provides summary statistics about the journal age at the year of the reverse flip.
-Large age differences can be observed, ranging from one year of existences to 124 years.
-Around 43% (N = 66) of all journals found started before 1990.
-These findings suggest that not all journals in our sample were born fully open access or online journals, but some might underwent more than one business model change in the course of history.
+Table provides summary statistics about the journal age at the year of the reverse flip, revealing Large age differences that range from 1-124 years of publishing.
+Around 43% (N = 66) of all reverse-flip launched before 1990.
+These findings suggest that not all journals in our sample were born OA or online journals, but, in fact, some venues might have undergone more than one business model change in their publishing history.

 Table: Summary statistics for journal age at time of reverse flip